tedtoal/Button_TT/README.md

   btn_Simple.drawButton();
 ```

-With nothing more than the code presented above, you can run a program whose loop() function does nothing, and you should see the display filled with white and with a rectangle representing the button at the specified position.
+With nothing more than the code presented above, you can run a program (whose loop() function does nothing) and you should see the display filled with white and the button appearing as a black rectangle with blue interior at the specified position.

 ## Introduction to Adafruit_GFX fonts and Font_TT.h

-A brief discussion of font support is in order.
 The *Adafruit_GFX_Library* library supports the writing of text to displays, and this includes support for a built-in mono-spaced font and additional proportionally-spaced fonts.

-The *Adafruit_GFX_Library* library file *gfxfont.h* provides definitions for using the proportional fonts, including defining the C++ struct named *GFXfont* that contains all information for one proportional font.
+Its file *gfxfont.h* provides definitions for using the proportional fonts, including defining a C++ struct named *GFXfont* that contains all information for one proportional font.
 Adafruit_GFX.h automatically #includes gfxfont.h.

 The *Fonts* subfolder within the *Adafruit_GFX_Library* library folder contains header files, one for each proportional font that is supported.
 The file names indicate the font types and sizes and styles.
 For example, file *Fonts/FreeSansBoldOblique12pt7b.h* contains the font data for a sans-serif font in boldface italic (oblique) whose size is 12 points.
 A single instance of the *GFXfont* struct is defined by each header file, and the name of the instance is the same as the .h filename with the .h dropped.
 For example, the instance created by file *Fonts/FreeSans12pt7b.h* is named *FreeSans12pt7b*.
 That instance contains *the actual font data* specifying the form of each of the characters, and it is defined in a way such that the data will be placed in EEPROM memory rather than RAM memory, since the data is fixed and doesn't change.
 You must #include the font header file for each proportional font you wish to use.
 If you have limited EEPROM memory, you may find that you are limited to just a few fonts maximum.
 To see which fonts will work well in your project, load different fonts and use them to display text, as shown below.